 The Advisory function spans the governance layers and is comprised of Executive Boards & Councils, including the Information Technology Advisory Committee (ITAC), Faculties & Departments, Advisory Committees and the University Community.
 Their focus is to bring the insights, viewpoints and priorities of their constituents to bear onto the governance process.
 The Advisory layer is representative of the university community and includes stakeholders at appropriate levels of the University of Alberta.
 They provide advice and receive ongoing reporting of project progress from the Strategic layer.
 They also feed project ideas to the Steering layer for consideration.

 The Policy and Standards area drives compliance with external and internally established regulations and standards, particularly with respect to information security, privacy and risk management.
-The Information Governance Committee establishes standards for the creation, maintenance and disposition of records as University assets, including but not limited to digital records.
 The University Information Privacy Office and the Chief Information Security Officer work together to proactively address information security and privacy issues.

 The Operational governance function includes a series of Change Advisory Boards (CABs), which are responsible for oversight of changes to IT systems in the University.
 In this role the CAB’s have a gating function with respect to project deployments - to ensure operational readiness of the solution including the deployment plan, and to coordinate timing of deployments with other business, operational and project activities.

-The Project area is comprised of the Portfolio Management Office, Project Steering Committees and individually assigned Project Teams.
+The Project area is comprised of the Business Transformation Team, Project Steering Committees and individually assigned Project Teams.
 They are responsible for the execution of projects, where project governance and management of each project is the responsibility of the Project Steering Committee and Project Manager, respectively.